kub78/cuphead/README.md

 ### **Welcome to the Cuphead Clone project!
 This is one of my first significant projects in C++, and I'm excited to share it with you.
 I've dedicated 3.5 months to bring this game to life, inspired by the challenging and visually stunning Cuphead.**

+## How to play
+### You will have buttons in the game menu:
+1. Levels
+2. Weapons
+3. Records
+4. Setting
+5. Exit

+### Initially, you will have the Training level open in the Levels menu.
+To open the next level, you must complete all the previous levels.
+Upon successful completion of the level, the best time will be recorded in the Records menu.
+In the Weapons menu, you can change weapons (the selection takes place on the A and D buttons).
+In the Setting menu, you can turn on/off the music and all sounds in the game.
+### All settings(save.json) and levels are stored in the buld folder.
+___

 ## Building a project for Windows

 1. Download and install [Git](https://git-scm.com/download/win ) from the official website